 Archives of Solidarity

-Archives of Solidarity is an AHRC-funded initiative that unites an interdisciplinary team of researchers, practitioners, and community partners to examine evolving practices of solidarity in border regions, with a particular focus on youth.
-By blending ethnographic research, oral histories, creative practice, and digital archiving, the project aims to create a dynamic digital archive dedicated to the practice of solidarity, shedding new light on the lived experiences of young refugees and citizens, and fostering deeper understanding and cross-cultural dialogue.
+Archives of Solidarity is an AHRC-funded project that unites an interdisciplinary team of researchers, practitioners, and community partners to examine evolving practices of solidarity in border regions, with a particular focus on youth.
+By blending ethnographic research, oral histories, creative practice, and digital archiving, the project aims to create a dynamic digital archive dedicated to the practice of solidarity, shedding new light on the lived experiences of young refugees, citizens, and activists working in the field of migration and fostering deeper understanding and cross-cultural dialogue.
 By developing accessible tools and platforms, the project aims to bring these insights to both academic communities and the broader public, inspiring further engagement and reflection on solidarity practices.

 Team